kbuffardi/future-software-engineers/README.md

 This repository contains the online presentation:

-"Measuring Unit Test Accuracy and Thinking Like a Tester" by Kevin Buffardi
+"Preparing Future Software Engineers" by Kevin Buffardi

 ## Presentation

-The slides can be viewed in a web browser by opening [index.html](index.html) or as hosted at [learnbyfailure.com/thinking-accuracy/](https://learnbyfailure.com/thinking-accuracy/).
+The slides can be viewed in a web browser by opening [index.html](index.html) or as hosted at [learnbyfailure.com/thinking-accuracy/](https://learnbyfailure.com/future-software-engineers/).

 ## Rebuild HTML